Where my thinking is right now

 The next frontier: what does work look like when apps dissolve?
 The second brain is the individual answer.
 Context graphs might be the enterprise answer.
 MCP connections replace application access as the governance perimeter.

-March 18 update: token routing as governance.
-Delivered the "Excel routing example" on stage for the first time at DUCUG: the same task (an Excel-like operation) can cost 200K expensive tokens (CUA operating Excel), 100K (browser control), 50K (read the .xlsx directly), 25K (write a script), 10K (reason in context), or zero (just pop open Excel for the user).
-Multiply by thousands of workers, hundreds of requests per day, and this becomes a CFO/COO conversation, not CIO.
-Someone has to route every request by complexity, sensitivity, and nature—in near real-time.
-Not Microsoft (sells the tokens).
-Not AI labs (consumes them).
+March 18 update: token routing as governance, delivered live.
+The Excel routing example landed at DUCUG: same task costs 200K tokens (CUA operating Excel) or 1K (reason in context).
+Six options, each with different cost/quality tradeoffs.
+Multiply by thousands of workers, hundreds of requests per day.
+This is a CFO/COO conversation.
+Someone has to route every request by complexity, sensitivity, and nature—not the AI vendor (sells tokens), not the model provider (consumes them).
 A neutral party with workspace context.

 What's connecting